University of Nottingham: View of Trent Building from Highfields Park

 As of January 2020, over 450 Benjamin Meaker Distinguished Visiting Professors (BMDVPs) had visited the University of Bristol.
 Representing 49 countries across Africa, Asia, Europe, North America, Oceania and South America these eminent researchers partnered with University of Bristol hosts to explore a wide variety of topics.

-The University of Bristol has 40 world-leading partner universities.
+The University of Bristol has over 40 world-leading partner universities.
 Students from our partner universities across the globe are able to transfer their study to Bristol.

 Mission